m3y54m/Embedded-Engineering-Roadmap/README.md

 _________________

 ### ✳️ Software Development Life Cycle (SDLC) Models

+Software Development Life Cycle (SDLC) models provide a structured approach to software development, guiding the process from planning to deployment and maintenance.
+These models provide a framework for organizing, managing, and executing software projects, ensuring a consistent and efficient development process.

 - [🔘 What is the software development life cycle?](https://www.coderus.com/the-software-development-lifecycle/)
 - [🔘 Embedded Product Development Life Cycle: Four Main Steps](https://www.sam-solutions.com/blog/embedded-product-development-life-cycle/)